 Will uploads continue in the background if the phone goes to sleep?

 No. If the phone locks or goes to sleep, the uploads will stop.

-How do Webcam uploads differ from iPhone uploads?
+How do Webcam uploads differ from Mobile Device uploads?

 As soon as the Director stops recording, the file will begin uploading immediately.